-CBP Land Use/Land Cover Data Project
+Chesapeake Bay Land Use/Land Cover and Change Data

-CBP Land Use/Land Cover Data Project
+Chesapeake Bay Land Use/Land Cover and Change Data

 These data are unique in both the spatial and categorical resolution they hold.
 This project is the largest dataset for open LULC data at a 1-meter resolution, boasting 900 times more detail than the readily available 30-meter resolution National Land Cover Dataset (NLCD).
 Additionally, the CBP 1-meter LULC data has over 50 unique classes, providing more categorical context than the 13-class CBP land cover data or the 17-class NLCD data.
 This detailed classification scheme is necessary to ensure these data are widely applicable for supporting data-driven decision-making by the Chesapeake Bay Program and other regional stakeholders.